 Then add chicken broth, cream, lemon and Dijon mustard.
 Bring to simmer and scrape the bottom of the pan to dissolve brown bits into the liquid.
-Use a whisk if needed to smooth sauce.
+Use a whisk if needed to dissolve mustard.

-Add parmesan then simmer rapidly for 2 - 3 minutes or until sauce thickens slightly.
+Add parmesan then simmer rapidly for 3 minutes or until sauce thickens slightly.
 Add salt, pepper and adjust lemon to taste.

-Optional: Return the chicken to the pan (pour in any juices on the plate too), turn to coat.
+Return the chicken to the pan (pour in any juices on the plate too), turn to coat.